Why Shade Matters at Coors Field

 For Afternoon Day Games (2:00-4:00 PM)

-Prioritize any third base side seating in the upper deck or club level.
-Field-level seating along the third base foul line experiences increasing shade as the afternoon sun moves westward.
+Prioritize any seating behind home plate in the upper deck or club level.
+The first base side is the better open side, gaining shade earlier than the third base side.
+Field-level seating along the first base foul line experiences increasing shade as the afternoon sun moves westward.
 The Rockpile—the center field bleachers—is completely exposed and should be avoided for daytime games due to intense UV at altitude.
 Opt for shaded alternatives even if Rockpile seats are cheaper.

 For Morning/Early Afternoon Games (Before 2:00 PM)

-Morning games see the sun rising from the east, putting the first base (southeastern) side in direct sun.
-First base side upper deck sections experience some morning shade from the overhang, but this is secondary compared to third base afternoon advantages.
+Morning games see the sun rising from the east, putting the first base side in direct sun.
+First base side upper deck sections experience some morning shade from the overhang, but this is secondary compared to the behind-home-plate afternoon advantages.
 The high altitude makes even morning sun exposure more concerning for UV exposure.

-By early afternoon, the third base side gains shade advantage.
+By early afternoon, the seats behind home plate gain shade advantage.
 If attending a morning game, expect first base sun exposure initially, but position yourself under available overhangs.
-The third base side superiority becomes clear quickly as the sun climbs higher.
+The behind-home-plate superiority becomes clear quickly as the sun climbs higher.

 Seasonal Shade Guide at Coors Field

 Spring games (April-May) feature cooler Denver temperatures but intense altitude sun.
-Third base shade becomes increasingly important as the season progresses.
+Behind-home-plate shade becomes increasingly important as the season progresses.
 Summer games (June-August) are peak intensity for both heat and UV at altitude—shade is critical.
 The afternoon sun is extremely intense and high, making upper deck overhang protection absolutely essential.
-Third base club level and upper deck sections are premium during summer.
+Behind-home-plate club level and upper deck sections are premium during summer.

 Fall games (September-October) bring cooler temperatures but altitude sun remains intense.
-Third base side shade remains beneficial and important for UV protection.
+Behind-home-plate shade remains beneficial and important for UV protection.
 The sun's lower autumn angle can create different shadow patterns, but structural overhangs continue providing essential protection.
 Winter (if applicable) brings reduced sun intensity, though Denver's elevation still creates significant UV exposure.

 Pro Tips for Staying Cool